-The choice of the first service can be made by firing a coin or by any other method deemed acceptable; if the winner chooses to serve or receive, then the loser chooses the side; if the winner chooses the side, the loser chooses to serve or receive.
+The choice of the first service can be made by firing a coin or by any other method deemed acceptable; if the winner chooses to serve or receive, then the loser picks the side; if the winner chooses the side, the loser decides to serve or receive.

 The first serve of a game is always the even zone (right zone).